brentvollebregt/multi-clipboard/README.md

 * `clipboards.py -s [clipboard]` - Will load data from that clipboard if it exists
 * `clipboards.py -c *` - Delete all clipboards
 * `clipboards.py -c 1` - Delete clipboard 1
+* `clipboards.py --start-listener` - Starts the listener if it isn't running
+* `clipboards.py --stop-listener` - Stops the listener if it's running

+### The Listener
+This package has a built in listener which listens for Ctrl + Windows + C (Left control).
+This can be enabled in the GUI's settings under "Toggle Listener" or by arguments as described above.
+This also comes with a feature to make the listener start on startup.
+To enable this, go into the GUI's settings and click "Listener Autostart" to toggle it on/off.

 #### So What Happens If...
  - I delete all clipboards? -> Clipboard 0 will be created with the current contents